Philip of Swabia: Death

 For the first time since the end of the Merovingian dynasty a king had been murdered.
 Besides Albert I of Habsburg (1308), Philip is the only Roman-German ruler to be assassinated.
 No chronicler witnessed the murder.
 In contemporary sources there is little agreement about the course of the murder.
 Most medieval chroniclers saw the withdrawal of the promise of marriage as a motive for murder.
 Even in distant Piacenza, Philip's murder was still associated with a failed marriage project.
 Allegedly the Wittelsbach scion, already known for his unstable character, had fallen into a rage when he learned of the dissolution of his betrothal to Gertrude of Silesia by her father, the Piast Duke Henry I the Bearded, who was apparently informed of Count Otto VIII's cruel tendencies and in an act of concern for his young daughter decided to terminate the marriage agreement.
 Later, after an unfortunate campaign to Thuringia, Philip had betrothed his third daughter Kunigunde to Count Otto VIII in the summer of 1203 in order to make him a reliable ally in the fight against Landgrave Hermann I of Thuringia.
 In the following years Philip increasingly succeeded in gaining acceptance for his kingship, so the betrothal with the Wittelsbach became without purpose to him; in November 1207 the King engaged Kunigunde to Wenceslaus, son and heir of King Ottokar I of Bohemia, on the Hoftag in Augsburg.
 Philip hoped that this alliance would gain permanent support from Bohemia.
-For Count Otto VIII this behavior was an act of treason and also felt that his social status was threatened; he swore revenge on the German King, whom he blame for both spurned betrothals, culminating in the murder at Bamberg.
+For Count Otto VIII this behavior was an act of treason and also felt that his social status was threatened; he swore revenge on the German King, whom he blamed for both spurned betrothals, culminating in the murder at Bamberg.

-Since historian Eduard Winkelmann's careful analysis in the 19th century, research has assumed that Otto VIII of Wittelsbach acted as a lone perpetrator.
-In contrast, historian Bernd Ulrich Hucker made a “comprehensive conspiratorial plan” in 1998 and suspected a “coup d'état”.
+Since historian Eduard Winkelmann's analysis in the 19th century, research has assumed that Otto VIII of Wittelsbach acted as a lone perpetrator.
+In contrast, historian Bernd Ulrich Hucker hypothesized a “comprehensive conspiratorial plan” in 1998 and suspected a “coup d'état”.
 The Andechs Dukes of Merania, King Philip II of France and Duke Henry I of Brabant should have been involved in this comprehensive plot; allegedly, the conspirators had planned to put the Duke of Brabant on the German throne.
 But Hucker's coup hypothesis did not prevail.
 It remains to be seen what use the French king would have had from the removal of Philip and his replacement by the Duke of Brabant.
 The House of Andechs, as loyal followers of Philip, who often stayed at his court and were protected by him, had no interest in his death.